Admitting now

 The patient who took painkillers too long

 The injury healed.
 The prescription continued.
-You are not a "drug addict" by any stereotype, and yet you cannot stop the tramadol without severe withdrawal.
+You are not a "drug addict" by any stereotype, and yet you cannot stop the support without severe withdrawal.
 This is real dependency and our programme is built for exactly this situation.

 04 — The pathway